OsamaBab/named-library_management_system/README.md

 Python version or packages required.
 Instructions to install dependencies listed in requirements.txt (e.g., pip install -r requirements.txt
 ## The System Usage:
-Add a new book:
+- Add a new book:
   1. Select option 1
   2. Input the book name
   3. Input the author name
   4. Click entre
-Remove a book:
+- Remove a book:
   1. Select option 2
   2. input the book title
   3. Click entre
-Add a new member:
+- Add a new member:
   1. Slect option 3
   2. Input the name
   3. Input a membership type (student/ teacher)
   4. Input user id
   5. Click entre
-Remove a member:
+- Remove a member:
   1. Select option 4
   2. Input a member name
   3. Click entre
-Borrow a book:
+- Borrow a book:
   1. Select option 5
   2. Input a member name
   3. Input the book title
   4. Click entre
-Return a book:
+- Return a book:
   1. Select option 6
   2. Input a member name
   3. Input a book tilte
   4. Click entre
-List available books:
+- List available books:
   1. Select option 7
   2. Click entre
-List borrowed books:
+- List borrowed books:
   1. Select option 8
   2. Click entre
 ## Testing
 The library system is tested and its fuctionallities are verified and validated via unittest test cases. all the test cases are successfully passed proving the system's reliability and the robust functionalities' performance.
-Program Interfaces.
-- Analyze and document a complex task utilizing a range of problem-solving skills.